nathan-fiscaletti/mysqli-wrapper/README.md

-# Mysqli Wrapper
+# MySqli Wrapper

 ### A simple ORM for MySql and PHP.

 > composer require nafisc/mysqli-wrapper

-Latest Version: v1.7
+## How to use?

-## Examples coming soon!
+See [the Wiki](https://github.com/nathan-fiscaletti/mysqli-wrapper/wiki) for information on how to use MySqli Wrapper!